-Standard-case G. Large amphorae, as the last, with subjects
+Standard-case F. Large amphorae with miscellaneous subjects, within panels.

-relating to the Labours of Heracles.
-Among them, see B 155, Heracles attacking the monster Geryon, who is winged and triple-bodied from the waist upwards.
+Standard-case G. Large amphorae, as the last, with subjects relating to the Labours of Heracles.
+Among them, see B 155, Heracles attacking the monster Geryon, who is winged, and triplebodied from the waist upwards.
 Two of the bodies are wounded and fallen, while Heracles seizes the third by the helmet.
 On the opposite side is the curious subject of Perseus receiving the gifts of the Naiads, namely, the winged sandals, the helmet, and the pouch.